jhvanderschee/hugobricks/content/_index.md

 # Building a Hugo website with stackable content bricks

 Hugobricks is a free website theme for Hugo.
 It makes building Hugo websites child's play due to its stackable (LEGO-like) content bricks.
 How about this intro brick with a clear call-to-action?
 Like it?
-Get your own Hugobricks theme... it is free!
+Get your own Hugobricks theme.
+What will you build?

 [Get Started For Free](/get-started/)